Searching a Database of Source Codes Using Contextualized Code Search: Evaluation

-To compare the analytic calculation with the MC simulation, we ran the latter using the NVIDIA V100 Tensor Core GPU on an Amazon AWS \texttt{p3.xlarge} instance.
-The former was implemented on a single virtual CPU on the same type of machine; this implementation was able to compute $P(\sY_i|\sX, \M)$ for approximately $2.2 \times 10^5$ Java methods per second.
-Over a number of $P(\sY_i|\sX, \M)$ calculations, we computed the ratio of the time taken to perform this computation using MC with the time taken to compute it analytically.
+We compare \textsc{Codec}'s reverse encoder-based implementation with this MC alternative, running on a single GPU, using 0.1M programs on a \texttt{p2.xlarge} Amazon machine.

-Results are plotted in Figure \ref{fig:decoder_comparison} where ratio of the MC time to the analytic time is shown as a function of the number of MC iterations computed.
-We find that after around 30 MC iterations, the Jaccard similarity between the top 100 sketches returned by both computations for an arbitrary query converges to a value of 0.91, and that further MC iterations do not increase this similarity (at this point, the mean co-efficient of variation for the MC estimate is around 1\%).
+Results are plotted in Figure \ref{fig:runtime_graphs}(c), where the ratio of the MC time to \textsc{Codec}'s reverse encoder-based time is shown as a function of the number of MC iterations performed.
+We find that after around 30 MC iterations, the Jaccard similarity between the top 100 programs returned by both computations for an arbitrary query converges to around 0.91, and that further MC iterations do not increase this similarity further (at this stage, the mean co-efficient of variation for the MC estimate is around 1\%).
 This indicates that running 30 MC iterations is a good rule-of-thumb for the MC approach, at least for our database.
-At this point the MC method is around $\sim2000$ times slower than the analytic computation.
+At this point, the MC method is around $\sim31,000$ times slower than \textsc{Codec}'s reverse encoder.